compose-spec/compose-spec/spec.md

 ### working_dir

-`working_dir` overrides the container's working directory which is specified by the image (i.e. Dockerfile's `WORKDIR`).
+`working_dir` overrides the container's working directory which is specified by the image, for example Dockerfile's `WORKDIR`.
 ## Networks top-level element

 Networks are the layer that allow services to communicate with each other.